C0PEP0D/otto/paper/paper.md

 `OTTO` (short for Odor-based Target Tracking Optimization) is a Python package to learn, evaluate and visualize strategies for odor-based searches.
-It provides the means to rigorously study the statistical properties of any heuristic strategy, and to assess its performance with respect to that of a near-optimal solution.
+It is primarily designed to rigorously study the statistical properties of near-optimal strategies and of their heuristic approximations.

 `OTTO` provides: